#

 - The loader DLL path (

-value - The service name (
+%systemroot%\system32\mressvc.dll) is written to registry keyHKLM:\SYSTEM\CurrentControlSet\services\WinResSvc\Parametersunder theServiceDllvalue - The service name (

-) is written to registry keyHKLM:\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Svchost
+WinResSvc) is written to registry keyHKLM:\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Svchostunder theWinSysRestoreGroupvalue

 Once the service is set up, the dropper will start it before terminating its own execution.